slint-ui/slint/docs/langref/src/concepts/layouting.md

 ## `VerticalLayout` and `HorizontalLayout`

-The `VerticalLayout` and `HorizontalLayout` elements place elements in a column or row.
+The `VerticalLayout` and `HorizontalLayout` elements place elements in a column or a row.
-By default, they will be stretched or shrunk so that they take the whole space, and their alignment can be adjusted.
+By default, they will be stretch or shrink so that they take the whole space.
+You can adjust the element's alignmnet as needed.

 The following example places the blue and yellow rectangle in a row and evenly stretched across the 200 logical pixels of `width`: